josswe26/policy_checker/README.md

 ### Clone the Repository

-1. Clone the project to your local machine.
+1. Clone the project on your local machine.

 ```
 git clone https://github.com/josswe26/policy_checker.git